kasra-keshavarz/StMaryMilk2023-UofC/modified_TGF/README.md

 Feature with main_id 60034 is not spatially connected to its descendant with ds_main_id 60853 Feature with main_id 57190 is not spatially connected to its descendant with ds_main_id 57056
 ```
 In the text block above, the `main_id` value corresponds to `seg_id_nhm` and `ds_main_id` corresponds to `tosegment_nhm`.
 The ones without any downstream (or "descendant") are corrected in this workflow.
 The rest needs further attention that is beyond the time available for this project.
-For the `SMM` area, there is not issues for any spatial connectivity as everything has been verified and corrected.
+For the `SMM` area, there are no issues for any spatial connectivity as everything has been verified and corrected.

+:Note: The spatial connectivity issues is due to either the downstream value ID is not correct (e.g., `seg_id_nhm`=`57143`), or the LineString is not built properly (e.g., `seg_id_nhm`=`57086`) in the `TGF` dataset.

-The workflow to generate the above text block is available in Section `1.4.1.2.` of the workflow.
+The workflow to generate the above text block is available in section `1.4.1.2.
+Check upstream/downstream connectivity` of the workflow.

 ### Cycles
 As mentioned before, cycles are observed when values of `Main_ID` and `DS_Main_ID` are chosen as IDs of segments and their downstream elements.
 However, by using the `seg_id_nhm` and `tosegment_nhm` values suggested in this workflow, no cycles are observed.

 ### Invalid downstream ID
-The `tosegment_nhm` values for the following river segments should be assigned to zero:
+The `tosegment_nhm` values for the following river segments should be assigned to zero.
+Note that this is not a problem with `TGF` and is only related to the context of the transboundary region with `GWF` modelling workflows:
 ```
 58662
 58876